james2doyle/ohdoylerules.com/content/personal-project/minimal-raspberry-pi-os.md

 **You may get an error** telling you to run `dpkg --configure -a`.
 If this happens, press any key to close the container installed and then run that command.
 When that completes, try to install the `lang.gcc` container again.

-You may have to repeat this process *multiple times*.
+You may have to repeat the process above *multiple times*.
+I did it twice.

 Once the container is installed, you should have `make` and `gcc`, and a bunch of other tools on your system.